BluEye-Robotics/blueye.sdk/README.md

 ```

 ## Tests
-to run the tests do:
+To run the tests when connected to a surface unit with a active drone, do:

 ```shell
 pytest
 ```

-To run tests when not connected to a drone, i.e tests that uses mocks not drone hardware do:
+To run tests when not connected to a drone, do:

 ``` shell
 pytest -k "not connected_to_drone"